coatyio/coaty-js/docs/man/developer-guide.md

 low-level database driver modules to connect to databases.

-The drivers used by built-in adapters are defined as (optional) peer dependencies in the package.json of the coaty npm module.
+The drivers used by built-in adapters are defined as (optional) peer dependencies in the package.json of the `coaty` npm module.
 To use a specific adapter in your agent project, you must install the associated driver module(s) as dependencies in the package.json.
 Refer to the framework's package.json to figure out which version of the driver modules should be installed.
-You only need to install driver modules for adapters that you really use in your agent project.
+You only need to install driver modules for adapters that you really use in your application project.

 ### Postgres adapter